ongchinkiat/SDCND-Project4/README.md

 If the result Vehicle Position deviates by more than 0.2m, we discard the result keep the previous result.
 But if we miss a consecutive 10 frames (miss_frame > 10), we don't use the previous result anymore, and stick to the result of the sliding_window_fit() algorithm.

+The first video submission had a few cases where the lane lines are quite inaccurate.
+Some tuning was done on the threshold filtering parameters.
+I also tighten the margins for the lane fitting algorithms.
+After these tuning, the resulting video is much better.

 The resulting processed video is in the file: project_video_out.mp4

 ## Discussion